piliugin-anton/uQuik/README.md

 # uQuik
-HTTP(S) server based on uWebSockets.js
+HTTP(S) server based on uWebSockets.js and partially on HyperExpress